-In the three months ended September 30, 2022, two customers accounted for approximately 20% and 11% of total revenues, respectively.
-In the three months ended September 30, 2021, one customer accounted for approximately 24% of total revenues.
-Two customers and one customer on an individual basis accounted for greater than 10% of net accounts receivable at September 30, 2022 and at June 30, 2022, respectively.
+In the three months ended December 31, 2022, two customers accounted for approximately 20% and 11% of total revenues, respectively.
+In the three months ended December 31, 2021, two customers accounted for approximately 26% and 10% of total revenues, respectively.
+In the six months ended December 31, 2022, two customers accounted for approximately 21% and 14% of total revenues, respectively.
+In the six months ended December 31, 2021, one customer accounted for approximately 25% of total revenues.
+Three customers and one customer on an individual basis accounted for greater than 10% of net accounts receivable at December 31, 2022 and at June 30, 2022, respectively.